Create a Trigger

 From the Query Builder screen:

-2. Select the three-dot overflow menu, located to the left of Run Query, and select Make Trigger.
+2. Select the three-dot overflow menu (Three Dot Menu icon), located above Run Query, and select Make Trigger.

 Note